i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/06-PWM-Motor-Speed/README.md

 <br/>

 Circuit 6.1 shows a typical connections for a dc brush motor driver sold in markets.
 Power supply voltage for the motor, $V_{Motor}$ is depended on both driver and motor rating itself.
-Pin labeled **Dir** on the driver of Diagram 6.1 is the control for motor direction.
-Pin labeled **PWM** on the driver of Diagram 6.1 usualy is the driver enable gate controlled by PWM.
+Pin labeled **Dir** on the driver of Circuit 6.1 is the control for motor direction.
+Pin labeled **PWM** on the driver of Circuit 6.1 usualy is the driver enable gate controlled by PWM.
 <br/>

 <br/>